matt-dray/mail-merge-2018/README.md

 ## TL;DR

-You need to populate a .docx template hundreds of times.
-Use R, R Markdown, a style document and `knitr`.
+You need to populate a .docx (or .html or .pdf) template hundreds of times.
+Automate this with R, R Markdown, a style document and `knitr`.

 ## Purpose

-To demonstrate:
+With **beginner R users from my department in mind**, this repository contains files that:

-* creating an R Markdown template to be filled with
+* create an R Markdown template to be filled with data
-* filling it with detail about each member of X (separate rows of a dataframe) with a loop
+* use a loop to fill the template with data for each row of your tidy dataset in turn
-* rendering it to Word (.docx) format according to style template
+* render the template to .docx format with reference to a style template

+The repository will be referenced in an upcoming post on [rostrum.blog](https://rostrum.blog).

+## Disclaimer

+There's more than one way to do this.
+Also I'm not claiming that .docx format is great.